A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Conclusions

-Conclusion inferred by our numerical modelling can be summarised as follows: for the same value of coefficient of friction, different models predict vastly different different limiting-equilibriums, which, in turns, implies that calculating the coefficient of friction is model dependent.
-Thus, our analysis shows that modelling friction is not a well understood problem as different models (that supposedly model the same physical phenomena with common roots stretching back to Amontons' laws of friction) predict different outcomes.
+The conclusion inferred by our numerical modelling can be summarised as follows: for the same value of coefficient of friction, different models predict vastly different friction profiles (e.g. different limiting-equilibriums), which, in turn, implies that calculating the coefficient of friction from a tension pair $\{T_0, T_\text{max}\}$ is model dependent, i.e. the implied-coefficient of friction is model dependent.
+Thus, our analysis shows that modelling friction is not a well understood problem as different models (that supposedly model the same physical phenomena with common roots stretching back to the Amontons' laws of friction) predict different outcomes.\\